Leah Namugerwa: Climate activism

-Fridays for the Future

-Namugerwa has stated that "Friday's used to be ordinary, but now it is my busiest day of the week.”

-Namugerwa's first days as a climate striker looked weird too many people including her own family.
-Civilians on the street kept on shaking their heads wondering what had happened to her.
-Many people were and are still opposed to her striking efforts.
-They argue that at Namugerwa's young age she should not be missing any days of school.
-Her daily routine consists of waking up, carrying her placard and standing on the roadside or wherever she deems suitable to communicate her message.
-She sometimes sits when she gets tired of standing while encouraging people to read her message.

-There are many environmental issues happening in her country of Uganda that Namugerwa protests against.
-Another main reason she strikes is because of the lack of media coverage.
-She feels the media is always reporting politics and celebrity gossip.
-The silence on environmental injustice seems to be intentional.
-Most people do not care what they do to the environment.
-She noticed adults were not willing to offer leadership and volunteered herself.
-Environmental injustice is injustice to Namugerwa.

-The only challenges she has faced from striking is a little backlash from law enforcement and the government.
-Uganda's government's response to strikers sometimes gives her fear.
-Her first main protest was blocked on May 15th and on another occasion her fellow strikers were chased from striking outside parliament.
-Fridays For the Future grew from one person to millions, from one country to the whole world.
-The increasing number of climate strikers and activists are giving her hope that climate action is within our reach.

 Accomplishments

 Leah Namugerwa celebrated her 15th birthday by planting 200 trees instead of throwing a birthday party, and since then she has launched the Birthday Trees project, to give out seedlings to those who wish to celebrate their birthdays by planting trees.
 Her major goal is to see the enforcement of current climate legislation (Paris 21 agreement) and to attract more coverage of issues of climate change.
 She organized marches along with other young climate advocates to mark the global climate strike on 29 November 2020, and the lakeshore of Kampala's Ggaba Beach was also cleaned to celebrate the day; Dorothy Nalubega, a member of a women's agriculturalist and environmental group was also in attendance.
 Namugerwa has continuously called on the government of Uganda to fully implement the Paris Climate Agreement.